panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 ## 3. Using *try/catch*

-When accessing a non defined variable, JavaScript throws a reference error:
+When accessing a not defined variable, JavaScript throws a reference error:

 ```javascript
 // missingVar is not defined